-- 1. The budget challenges that TCDSB has faced over the past few years has not allowed the board to make required investments back into the system to facilitate future growth and sustainability.
-Although TCDSB will continue to be prudent in its spending and will continue to seek efficiencies, the following investments will strengthen the system to ensure the Board will be able to meet its current and future demands. - 2.
-The following strategic investments are proposed in this year's budget:
+1. The budget challenges that TCDSB has faced over the past few years has not allowed the board to make required investments back into the system to facilitate future growth and sustainability.
+Although TCDSB will continue to be prudent in its spending and will continue to seek efficiencies, the following investments will strengthen the system to ensure the Board will be able to meet its current and future demands.

-Program Costs (\$M) Description 1) French Immersion Program Investments \$0.30 Board Approved a Long Term Program Plan for 5 new French Immersion schools effective September 2017 2) Multi-Language School \$0.30 Expand Program & Curriculum by providing learning opportunities in different international languages such as French, Spanish, Mandarin and English.
+Program Costs Description 1) French Immersion Program Investments (\$M) \$0.30 Board Approved a Long Term Program Plan for 5 new French Immersion schools effective September 2017 2) Multi-Language School \$0.30 Expand Program & Curriculum by providing learning opportunities in different international languages such as French, Spanish, Mandarin and English.
 3) Investments in Information Technology \$2.20 Computer technology 21 st Century Replacement Plan to enable teaching and learning in the classroom and investments in Enterprise I.T.
 Infrastructure.
 4) Religious Program Materials \$1.00 Implementation of the Bishop's new Religious Program, Growing in Faith and Growing in Christ, requires that the grade 1-8 religious education learning resources be updated.
 5) Employee Assistance Program \$0.40 This program will offer support to staff and their eligible family members on a wide range of personal and work-life issues.